IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_routing_table.rst

 Parameters
 ----------

-  route_transit_gateway_ingress (False, bool, False)
+  route_direct_link_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from Transit Gateway to this VPC.
+    If set to true, this routing table will be used to route traffic that originates from Direct Link to this VPC.

-  route_vpc_zone_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from subnets in other zones in this VPC.

   name (False, str, None)